nostalgebraist/nostalgebraist-autoresponder/README.md

 #### Updating the selector (manual step every week or so)

-Layer 3, the selector, is a BERT model trained on data from user interaction with the bot over time.
-This is "implemented" as a human (me) scraping data every so often and running a training script on the data.
+Layer 3, the selector, is a model trained on data from user interaction with the bot over time.

+The iterative learning of the selector is "implemented" as a human (me) scraping data every so often and running a training script on the data.

+- The content of the posts should be scraped from tumblr using the same pipeline used to scrape train data for the generator (see below).
+  - This means scraping tumblr using an appropriate utility, and running a section in `prep_generator_training_dataset.ipynb`.
-- Code to scrape this data is in `reward_data.py`.
+- Code to scrape notes, and associate them with the post content, is in `reward_data.py`.
 I do this "manually" in a python session by importing the function `scrape_new_and_save` and calling it.

+Training the selector depends on which version of the model you are training.

+##### New selector approach

+This describes the approach used after sometime in June 2020.

+The selector is an attention-plus-MLP neural net whose inputs are the activations in some of the generator layers, when the generator views the text it wrote.

+Training the model from the data happens in `train_generator_to_select.ipynb`.

+##### Old selector approach

+This describes the approach used before sometime in June 2020.

+The selector is a BERT model whose inputs are text.

-- Training the model from the data happens in `train_selector.ipynb`
+Training the model from the data happens in `train_selector.ipynb`.

 #### Training the generator (one-time)